rosszurowski/knoll/README.md

 ## Motivation

 Showing tabular data on the web has been a solved problem since 1997.
-But recent React components trying to make it easy all come off heavy-handed.
-Knoll tries to provide a simple and composable interface to building reactive tables.
+But recent React components for tables make it quite heavy-handed.
+Knoll tries to provide a simple, composable, and elegant interface to building reactive tables.

 A few future plans: